 Want a laid-back escape in a beautiful setting with plenty of space and comfort.
 Who doesn’t?

 How to Get to the Outrigger Beach Resort Mauritius

 The Outrigger Beach Resort Mauritius is about an hour away from the island’s Sir Seewoosagur Ramgoolam International Airport.

 Several destinations (including the UK), have direct flights to Mauritius.
-I flew with Emirates: two easy flights of seven and six hours respectively.
+After flying to Mauritius with Emirates, I was surprised at how easy it wasy: two easy flights of seven and six hours respectively.